 - Energy bills - support available for vulnerable customers

-- Haringey Adult Learning Service (HALS) - courses now available online (and for free)
+- Haringey Adult Learning Service (HALS) - onllne courses are now available

 - Haringey Works - events postponed.
 Contact the team via email or by phone

 - Housing - support for home renters and landlords; help available for rough-sleepers